RAHB-REALTORS-Association/CREA-Directory-WP/bridge-directory/readme.txt

 == Description ==

-**Bridge Directory** is a WordPress plugin that displays a comprehensive, searchable directory of office locations using the [Bridge Interactive API](https://bridgedataoutput.com/docs/explorer/mls-data#listOffices).
+**CREA API** is a WordPress plugin that displays a comprehensive, searchable directory of office locations using the [Bridge Interactive API](https://bridgedataoutput.com/docs/explorer/mls-data#listOffices).

 ### Features